 International Arbitration

-Businesses have a need for flexible, neutral and efficient alternative dispute resolution methods which correspond to the economic reality of today’s world.
+Businesses have a need for flexible, neutral and efficient alternative dispute resolution mechanisms, which correspond to the economic reality of today’s world.

 Parties can jointly decide (in the underlying contract or via posterior agreement) to entrust one or more arbitrators with the resolution of their disputes and adopt a procedure that fits their needs.